-1. 73 to 80 academic quarter hours in the Common Courses listed on pages 41-42, plus 6 quarter hours of physical education activity courses.
+1. 73 to 80 academic quarter hours in the Common Courses listed on pages 45-46, plus 6 quarter hours of physical education activity courses.

-3. One minor of 24 quarter hours outside the Division of The Arts.
+3. Two minors of 24 quarter hours, one of which must be outside the Division of the Arts.

-4. 28 to 35 quarter hours of free electives to complete 180 quarter hours of academic credit required for graduation.
+4. Four to 11 quarter hours of free electives to complete 180 quarter hours of academic credit required for graduation.